Comparing Kubernetes to Pivotal Cloud Foundry — A Developer’s Perspective

 Note that since it can run any docker container — Dockerhub can be considered as a kubernetes marketplace in a way.
 You can basically run anything that can run in a container.

 Kubernetes does have a concept similar to user-provided services.
 Any configuration or environment variables can exist in ConfigMaps, which allow you to externalise configuration artifacts away your container, thus making it more portable.

 Speaking of configuration — One of the features of the Spring Cloud Services service is Spring Cloud Config.
 It is another service that is targeted specifically for Spring Boot applications.
 The config service serves configuration artifacts from a git repository of your choosing, and allows for zero-downtime configuration changes.
-If your Spring beans are annotated as with @RefreshScope, they can be reloaded with updated configuration by issuing a POST /refresh API call to your application.
-The property files that are available as configuration source are loaded based on a pre-defined loading order, which provides some sort of an inheritance-based mechanism to how the configuration is loaded.
-It’s a great solution, but again assumes that your applications are based on the Spring Boot stack.
+If your Spring beans are annotated with @RefreshScope, they can be reloaded with updated configuration by issuing a POST /refresh API call to your application.
+The property files that are available as configuration sources are loaded based on a pre-defined loading order, which provides some sort of an inheritance-based mechanism to how the configuration is loaded.
+It’s a great solution, but again assumes that your applications are based on the Spring Cloud (or .NET Steeltoe) stack.
 If you’re already using spring boot with a config server today — PCF fits like a glove.

 In Kubernetes, you can still run a config server as a container, but that would probably become an unneeded operational overhead since you already have built-in support for ConfigMaps.
 Use the native solution for the platform you go with.